-If you are looking for information on how to become a Counselor in Illinois, keep in mind that there are standards and requirements that must be met.
+If you are looking for information on how to become an LPC in Illinois, keep in mind that there are standards and requirements that must be met.

 The state of Illinois licenses professional counselors and certifies school guidance counselors.

 As you plan for your counseling career, make sure that you think in terms of what areas of counseling interest you most and what professional references you can utilize.

 Future LPC: For Illinois High School Student or High School Graduate

 When choosing a major as an undergraduate, bear in mind that something in the area of human services would be ideal.
 Psychology and Social Work are two viable options.
 Gain information about graduate admission policies.